swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

 !!! info

     CML can do much more than just generating reports.
-    Have a look to the [Train the model on a Kubernetes cluster with CML](../../part-3-serve-and-deploy-the-model/chapter-13-train-the-model-on-a-kubernetes-pod-with-cml/) guide.
+    Have a look at the chapter [Train the model on a Kubernetes cluster with CML](../../part-3-serve-and-deploy-the-model/chapter-13-train-the-model-on-a-kubernetes-pod-with-cml/) for more details.

 ## Steps